barsoft/petproject/README.md

 3. change configuration in app/config/config.php

 ## Description
-Hello, I am PHP backend developer Maksym Prysiazhnyi and this is my pet project =)
+Hi, I am PHP backend developer Maksym Prysiazhnyi and this is my pet project =)</h2>

+    It autheticates user according to the credentials in config.
+    Nothing special, no db, just a simple string comparation.
+    Countries are pulled through a free REST service.

 ## Usage
+Input data and submit form